Canada Bans Keeping Whales And Dolphins In Captivity

 Nearly 60 orcas are in captivity at parks and aquariums worldwide.
 "A third of the world's captive orcas are in the United States, and all but one of those live at SeaWorld's three parks in Orlando, San Diego, and San Antonio," National Geographic reports.

-And while SeaWorld has shifted attention to other attractions, it has continued to put on dolphin shows, to the chagrin of People for the Ethical Treatment of Animals, a longtime critic.
+And while SeaWorld has shifted attention to other attractions, it has continued to put on dolphin shows, to the disapproval of People for the Ethical Treatment of Animals, a longtime critic.
 The animal rights group maintains that such displays can harm the animals.

-SeaWorld's vice president of animal health and welfare, Hendrik Nollens, recently defended the practice, saying the dolphins "are faster than us, they are stronger than us."
+SeaWorld's vice president of animal health and welfare, Hendrik Nollens, recently defended the practice, saying the dolphins "are faster than us.
+They are stronger than us."

 "They are in charge.
 They choose," Nollens said.
 "They decide whether to do the interaction or not."